 Departures are typically daily at 9 am, 2 pm, and 5:30 pm.
 If you’ve never been dog sledding, it’s definitely one of the best things to do in Canada (we’ve been multiple times!)

 Go for a Cross Country Ski

-When you’re not hitting the slopes at the resort you can enjoy the beautiful mountains on your Nordic Skis!
-About seven kilometers south of Revy is the Revelstoke Nordic Day Lodge and Mount Machpheerson trailhead.
-From here there are 26 whopping km of groomed trails to take to.
+When you’re not hitting the slopes at the resort, you can enjoy the beautiful mountains on your Nordic Skis!
+About seven kilometers south of Revy is the Revelstoke Nordic Day Lodge and Mount Macpherson trailhead.
+From here, there is a whopping 26 km of groomed trails to take to.
 See more info here.

 Breathe in the Cool Air on a Fat Bike

 There are some fantastic fat bike trails in the Selkirks and Monashees.
 The best places to go are the Soren Sorensen 2 km and 5 km trails and on the Meadows in the Sky Parkway up to the Inspiration Woods trailhead.